Course Grading¶

 In short the course can be completed in three different ways, with different grade expectations.
 Choose your track according to your personal goals.

-- No project: The any% speedrun of the course where only mandatory tasks are completed, grade expectation 1
+- Only exercises: The any% speedrun of the course where only mandatory tasks are completed, grade expectation 1

-- Small project: Submitting the required tasks, and a small course project, grade expectation 2-3
+- Exercises and exam: Submitting the required tasks, and a passing the exam, grade expectation 2-3

 Minimum Requirements for Completion¶